-When one actually looks inside the MPAS-Atmosphere model, there are several features that can be confusing without proper background:
+When taking a first look inside the MPAS-Atmosphere model, there are several features that can be confusing without proper background:

 - 1. The MPAS "Registry"

 - 2. Pools

 - 3. Logging mechanism

 This talk is very software-oriented, but the ideas will be important for upcoming talks about adding new diagnostics and passive tracers in MPAS!